cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 )
 ```

-You can confirm this by making the change in your `experiment.ts` from the previous section, and running it again.
+Confirm this by making the change in your `experiment.ts` from the previous section, and running it again.

 <HighlightBox type="tip">

-In fact, building a transaction in this way is recommended. `SigningStargateClient` offers you convenience methods such as `sendTokens` for simple use cases only.
+Building a transaction in this way is recommended. `SigningStargateClient` offers you convenience methods such as `sendTokens` for simple use cases only.

 </HighlightBox>